Fossil fuel phase-out: Health

 Most of the millions of premature deaths from air pollution are due to fossil fuels.
 Pollution may be indoors e.g. from heating and cooking, or outdoors from vehicle exhaust.
 One estimate is that the proportion is 65% and the number 3.5 million each year.
-According to Professor Sir Andy Haines at the London School of Hygiene & Tropical Medicine the health benefits of phasing out fossil fuels measured in money (estimated by economists using the value of life for each country) are substantially more than the cost of achieving the 2-degree C goal of the Paris Agreement.
+According to Professor Sir Andy Haines at the London School of Hygiene and Tropical Medicine the health benefits of phasing out fossil fuels measured in money (estimated by economists using the value of life for each country) are substantially more than the cost of achieving the 2 °C goal of the Paris Agreement.